chess-ca/cfc-www-2020/content/organizers/rating-fees/_index.en.md

 * $3.00/player for multi-day events and $1.50/player for single day events.

 Taxes
-* As of July 1, 2011 HST or PST+GST taxes are applicable on CFC rating fees *and* on BC tournament fees (when applicable).
+* As of July 1, 2011 HST or PST+GST taxes are applicable on CFC rating fees.
 * For example - for $3 events: NB, ON, NL - $3.39 ; PEI - $3.42; NS - $3.45; All others - $3.15

 **--- TOTAL FEES ---**